06 — The World Comes Alive

 Layer 3 — The Rift Warden (Endgame)

-A mysterious figure on Cinnabar Island who knows the full truth.
-Three dialogue tiers based on progress:
+A figure on Cinnabar Island who knows the full truth.
+Three dialogue tiers by progress:

 - Pre-7-badge (cryptic): “The air here smells of ash and old power.
 Something stirs beneath Cinnabar…”